 Odds are what you were told was based on myths or politics and almost no science.
 This book explores the roots behind these myths and how they originated.

-Exploring both DNA and cultural evidence this book explores the possibility that Hungarian, and its related Uralic languages, evolved as a form of Sanskrit slang.
-Not evolving directly from Sanskrit but was the result of refugees fleeing to the Hindu Kush region and learning a new language before migrating north to Siberia.
+Exploring both DNA and cultural evidence this book explores the possibility that Hungarian, and its related Uralic languages, evolved as an adopted form of Sanskrit.
+Not evolving directly from Sanskrit but was the result of language adoption similar to creole languages.

 Evidence is presented to show that the Magyars were practicing a form of Vedic-Hinduism, the root of both Buddhism and Hinduism, when they arrived in Europe and were not Shamanistic as is commonly believed.

 Core words that are not usually adopted between languages are shown to be the same between Hungarian and Sanskrit.
 Some examples include:

 More importantly the conceptual adoption of Sanskrit into the various Uralic languages is demonstrated as the primary driving force for word evolution.
 Words are not primarily adopted based on word = word but instead based on what the characteristics of the object are.
 For example the Hungarian word for sun 'nap' does not equate to a Sanskrit word for sun but rather equates to napAt 'path of the gods'.

 Linguistic evidence is provided to show not just similarities between the languages of Hungarian and Sanskrit but the patterns followed when Hungarian words were adopted from Sanskrit.

 The most common question asked by people who have not read the book yet is: “On what fact do you base your theory on Hungarian origins?”